Switzerland is one of the most expensive countries in the world, but that shouldn’t prevent you from visiting this beautiful country.

 You can search for the starting location and destination to view schedule options.

-Note: you must print the tickets yourself or save them on their free app.
-Also, you must use the tickets at the exact time frame that you’ve purchased.
+Note: you must print or save the tickets on their free app.
+Also, you must use the tickets at the exact time frame you’ve purchased.

 Get a lunch deal